steven-mosley/archinstall/README.md

 # Arch Linux Installation Script

-An automated installation script for Arch Linux that simplifies the setup process.
+A simple script for installing Arch Linux with sensible defaults.

 ## Features